GothicVRProject/GothicVR/.github/pull_request_template.md

 * [ ] Tested with Pico / Quest

 ## Dependencies
-* [ ] If libphoenix-shared.dll is changed, .so is also changed
+* [ ] If ZenKit.dll is changed, zenkitcapi.dll and libzenkitcapi.so are also changed